23 September 2014

 Smuts touched David’s wife on the leg and said to her, “Tomorrow I will sign away the lives of the second generation.”

 Sir David explained how it was clear to the South African delegation that contained in the pages of this treaty were the seeds of war that would germinate and become WWII.
 Dominated by larger world powers, the next day, they signed the treaty.

 Sir David never knew his grandfather who married when he was in his mid 50’s.
 He was the Lead Elder (Hoof Ouderling) at the Groote Kerk, next to the buildings of Parliament in Cape Town.
 His eye caught a young girl, in her mid 20’s.
 She happened to be the dominee’s (pastor’s) daughter.
 They married.
 Sir David’s dad was born from this marriage.

 “The Imperial is burning“

-An impressive cold storage facility was build at a new premises in Dock Road in the late 1890’s.
-World class!
+An impressive cold storage facility was built at new premises in Dock Road in the late 1890s.
+World-class!
 It became the Head Office of the Imperial Cold Storage & Supply Company which was listed and incorporated in 1899.

 Sir David tells the story when his grandfather was at his beach house in Muizenburg, how the guard phoned him one night exclaiming, “The Imperial is burning!
 The Imperial is burning!”